natemaia/dk/README.md

 ---

-`callback` (string) determine a callback function to be invoked on window open and close.
+`callback` (string) determine a callback function to be invoked on window open and close. callbacks are pre-defined and compiled into the source, one example is provided.
 ```
 rule MATCH callback=albumart
 ```